realA10001986/Lou-s-Cafe-Jukebox/README.md

   >Accessing the Config Portal through this address requires the operating system of your handheld/computer to support Bonjour/mDNS: Windows 10 version TH2     (1511) [other sources say 1703] and later, Android 13 and later; MacOS and iOS since the dawn of time.

-  >If connecting to http://jb.local fails due to a name resolution error, you need to find out the JB's IP address: XXXX and listen, the IP address will be spoken out loud.
+  >If connecting to http://jb.local fails due to a name resolution error, you need to find out the Jukebox' IP address: While fake power is off, press the middle button ("Jog dial 1") and listen, the IP address will be spoken out loud.
 Then, on your handheld or computer, navigate to http://a.b.c.d (a.b.c.d being the IP address as read out loud by the Jukebox) in order to enter the Config Portal.</details>

 A full reference of the Config Portal is [here](#appendix-a-the-config-portal).